So you heard that Chicago is a wonderful city to travel to, but you are wondering how safe is downtown Chicago for tourists?

 Downtown Chicago, the Loop and Millennium Park areas, is very safe for tourists.

-Visitors should feel quite safe in this neighborhood, especially during the day and evening.
+Visitors should feel quite safe in this neighborhood, especially during the daytime.

 Enjoy shopping on State Street, explore the historical Financial District on LaSalle and Jackson, and indulge in the Art Institute and Millennium Park on Michigan Avenue.